Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 # Known Issues
 ## `velocity` setting and getting
-Due to some technical issues, it doesn't work to directly set `velocity` to a value, and getting velocity could return an unexpected result.
+* Due to some technical issues, it doesn't work to directly set `velocity` to a value, and getting velocity could return an unexpected result.
 Instead, `set_velocity()` and `get_velocity()` succeed in them respectively.
 You can ONLY get access to `velocity` via these two methods.
+* Due to the midium accuracy of GodotPhysics2D, when the angle of `gravity_direction` cannot be divided completely by PI/2, the body will behave unexpectedly.
+This issue would get repaired when [Jolt by Mikael Hermansson](https://github.com/godot-jolt/godot-jolt) is installed and enabled.

 ## Other Methods
 ### Basic extra methods